The Royal Navy, convenience stores and private registrations

 Norman was in the Royal Navy at that time, based in Portsmouth.
 He subsequently left the service in November 1967 having served eleven years.
 He got a job as a rep for the confectionery manufacturer Cadbury’s and, as the job came with a car, Norman sold the Morris on.

-By a quirk of fate, although it is unknown what ultimately became of Norman's Morris Minor when it left him, the registration number survived and at the time of writing, you can buy VFC 7 on our website!
+By a quirk of fate, although it is unknown what ultimately became of Norman's Morris Minor when it left him, the registration number survived.

 Private registrations for the family